-One of the sites was of prehistoric Native American origin, it was described as a single mortar on a boulder located nearly a mile northwest of the project area.
-The other two sites dated to the historic period and both consisted of refuse scatter, one of them found with a rock alignment.
+One of the sites was of prehistoric Native American origin; and consisted of a single mortar on a boulder located nearly a mile to the west of the project area.
+The other site dated to the historic period and consisted of 20th century refuse scatter.
 None of these previously recorded cultural resources was found in the immediate vicinity of the Project area, and therefore, none of them requires further consideration during this study.

 Historical maps consulted for the Project specific study suggest that the Project area is relatively low in sensitivity for cultural resources from the historic period.
 No evidence of any settlement or development activities was noted within the Project boundaries throughout the 1850s-1950s eras.
 Little Morongo Road, first noted in the 1940s as a paved road running a few hundred feet to the west, was the earliest man-made feature known to be present in the project vicinity.
-At that time the project area evidently lay within one of the washes associated with nearby Mission Creek.
-By the 1950s, a web of unpaved roads including Palomar Lane had been laid out in the surrounding area, suggesting the beginning of a planned development.
-However, as late as 1972, these roads remained little more than faint dirt tracks across the desert floor, and no construction had occurred in the neighborhood.
-Most of the roads were eventually paved sometime between 1972 and 1996, and many of the buildings to the north of the project location also date to that period.
-Meanwhile the project site has remained undeveloped to the present time.
+By the 1950s, several unpaved roads were laid out near the project location, and some scattered buildings were constructed in the surrounding area over the ensuing two decades.
+Despite these developments nearby, the project area has remained vacant and undeveloped to the present time and no development has occurred.

 The field survey results were negative for cultural resources.
 The entire project area was closely inspected for any evidence of human activities dating to the prehistoric or historic period, but none was found.
-Scattered modern refuse was noted throughout the project area.
-However, the cultural report states that none of these items are of any historical/archaeological interest.
+The ground surface in the western portion of the project area has been disturbed, and piles of imported soils and rocks are scattered acorss the landscape.
+Scattered modern refuse was noted along the western project boundary, near Little Morongo Road, but none of the items is of any historical/archaeological interest.
 No buildings, structures, objects, sites, features, or artifacts more than 50 years of age were encountered.